All Episodes

 There's no way to know.

-But my guess is that he's closer closer to being ahead of a cartel than he is to somebody who's really stopping those cartels.
+But my guess is that he's closer to being ahead of a cartel than he is to somebody who's really stopping those cartels.

-Um he says the market is in panic mode, zero edge is reporting on this.
+He says the market is in panic mode.

 He might still pull this out, but it was the way people talked about him, the press, that never looked totally objective to me.

-I I was always skeptical that he had the miracle that they said.
+I was always skeptical that he had the miracle that they said.

-So President Mark Welsh has resigned, fall out after some big debate over that topic.
+So President Mark Welsh has resigned, fallout after some big debate over that topic.

 And so people continue to lose jobs over being too woke.

-Um, a new study came out.
+A new study came out.

-There, there's no study that shows a chemical imbalance, but still that's the way it was being treated.
+But still, that's the way it was being treated.

 Oh, well, there's no evidence of a chemical imbalance, but how about some drugs to fix your chemical imbalance?

-I believe that we believe that depressed people have low energy, and they certainly do, but I feel like we think that the depression causes the low energy.
+I believe that we believe that depressed people have low energy, and they certainly do.

-I'm I have a strong intuition that everybody who has high energy doesn't experience depression, meaning that the energy level might be what causes the depression.
+I have a strong intuition that everybody who has high energy doesn't experience depression, meaning that the energy level might be what causes the depression.

 Oh my goodness, my cat is rubbing her little soft face against my bare arm.